painteau/clock/README.md

-Docker cointainer based on nginx alpine, with a fullscreen clock on index.html
+Docker container based on nginx alpine, with a fullscreen clock as index.html